badass-techie/Sociorama/README.md

 ## Improving the User Experience

-- [ ] Lazy load content in feeds (posts, comments, etc) and only load more items when the user scrolls to the bottom of the page.
+- [ ] Lazy load content in feeds (posts, comments, etc.) and only load more items when the user scrolls to the bottom of the page.
 - [ ] Use a caching mechanism to improve loading speeds.